- Yale University - MD (cum laude)

 - Rush-Presbyterian-St. Luke's Medical Center, Chicago, Illinois - Fellowship in Cardiology

-Dr. James Stein, FAHA, FACC, is a faculty member in the Division of Cardiovascular Medicine and the Robert Turell Professor of Cardiovascular Research.
-He has been Director of the UW Health Preventive Cardiology Program, including its Lipid Clinic, since 2004.
-He also serves as Director of the Vascular Health Screening Program and Co-Director of the Advanced Hypertension Program.
-Additionally, Dr. Stein is Director of the UW Atherosclerosis Imaging Research Program.
+James H. Stein, MD, is the Robert Turell Professor of Cardiovascular Research and Vice Chair for Faculty Development in the Department of Medicine.
+He is Director of the UW Health Preventive Cardiology Program, Advanced Hypertension Clinic, and the Vascular Health Screening Program.
+Dr. Stein also is the Director of the UW Atherosclerosis Imaging Research Program.

-Dr. Stein’s clinical interests include preventive cardiology, general cardiology, clinical management of high cholesterol/dyslipidemia, and clinical management of hypertension.
+Dr. Stein’s clinical interests include general cardiology, preventive cardiology, management of dyslipidemia, and management of hypertension.

 View Dr. James Stein’s publications on NCBI My Bibliography

 Dr. Stein’s research interests include ultrasound assessment of atherosclerosis, arterial injury and arterial function, as well as cardiovascular epidemiology and clinical trials in preventive cardiology.
 Specific interests include arterial wall tissue characterization using ultrasound, characterization of arterial injury in individuals who smoke tobacco or vape, and the effects of human immunodeficiency virus and its treatments on arterial disease.